End-to-End Game-Focused Learning of Adversary Behavior in Security Games: Experiments

 We choose instance parameters to illustrate the differences in performance between decision-focused and two-stage approaches.
 We run 28 trials per parameter combination.
 Unless it is varied in an experiment, the parameters are: \begin{enumerate} \denselist \item \emph{Number of targets} $=|\mathcal{T}| \in \{8, 24\}$. \item \emph{Features per target} $=|\bm{y}|/|\mathcal{T}|=100$. \item \emph{Number of training games} $= |D_\textrm{train}|=50$.
 We fix the number of test games $=|D_\textrm{test}|=50$. \item \emph{Number of attacks per training game} $=|\mathcal{A}|=5$. \item \emph{Defender resources} is the number of defense resources available.
 We use 3 for 8 targets and 9 for 24. \item We fix the attacker's weight on defender coverage to be $w=-4$ (see Eq.~\ref{eq:suqr}), a value chosen because of its resemblance to observed attacker $w$ in human subject experiments \cite{nguyen2013analyzing,yang2014adaptive}.
 All strategies receive access to this value, which would require the defender to vary her mixed strategies to learn. \item \emph{Historical coverage} $=\bm{p}_{\textrm{historical}}$ is the coverage generated by \textsc{Unif}, which is fixed for each training game. \end{enumerate}

-\paragraph{Results (Simulations).} Fig.~\ref{fig:sims} shows the results of the experiments in simulation, comparing \textsc{DF} and \textsc{2S} across a variety of problem types. \textsc{DF} yields higher DEU than \textsc{2S} across most tested parameter settings and \textsc{DF} especially excels in problems where learning is more difficult: more features, fewer training games and fewer attacks.
-The vertical axis of each graph is median $DEU$ minus the $DEU$ achieved by \textsc{Unif}.
-Because \textsc{Unif} does not perform learning, its $DEU$ is unaffected by the horizontal axis parameter variation, which only affects the difficulty of the learning problem, not the difficulty of the game.
-The average $DEU(\textsc{Unif})=-2.5$ for 8 targets and $DEU(\textsc{Unif})=-4.2$ for 24.
+\paragraph{Results} Fig.~\ref{fig:sims} shows the results of the experiments in simulation, comparing the defender strategies across a variety of problem types. \textsc{GF} yields higher DEU than the other methods across most tested parameter settings and \textsc{GF} especially excels in problems where learning is more difficult---more features, fewer training games, and fewer attacks.

+The vertical axis of each graph is median DEU minus the DEU achieved by \textsc{Unif}.
+Because \textsc{Unif} does not perform learning, its DEU is unaffected by the horizontal axis parameter variation, which only affects the difficulty of the learning problem, not the difficulty of the game.
+The average $\textsc{DEU}(\textsc{Unif})=-2.5$ for 8 targets and $\textsc{DEU}(\textsc{Unif})=-4.2$ for 24.